-Archive: 2011 Gender Wage Gap By State and Congressional District in the 112th Congress
+Archive: Gender Wage Gap By State and Congressional District, 2011 and 2012

 Statistics show that the persistent gender wage gap is a nationwide problem.
-In no state do women’s median earnings equal men’s median earnings, and most districts in the 112th Congress show a pay gap as well – with some showing gaps that far exceed national and state statistics.
+In no state do women’s median earnings equal men’s median earnings, and most districts show a pay gap as well – with some showing gaps that far exceed national and state statistics.

 Find the 2011 Gender Wage Gap in your State